chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - Main ideas:
   - The notion of **_safety_** is based on the **responsibility sensitive safety** (`RSS`) definition.
     - As stated by the authors, _"A **`safe`** lane change is guaranteed not to **`cause`** a collision according to the previously defined rules, while a single vehicle cannot ensure that it will never be involved in a collision."_
-  - Use _set-based reachability analysis_ to prove the "RSS-safety" of lane change maneuvers based on **gap evaluation**.
+  - Use _set-based reachability analysis_ to prove the "RSS-safety" of lane change manoeuvre based on **gap evaluation**.
     - In other words, it is the **responsibility** of the ego vehicle to **maintain safe distances** during the lane change manoeuvre.

 - Related works: A couple of safe distances are defined, building on